I Am the Walrus (American Dad!)

-"I Am the Walrus" is the thirteenth episode of the Sixth season of American Dad!, first airing on Fox in the United States on March 27, 2011.
-It mainly centers around Stan and his son Steve, who are both competing for the dominant role of the house.
+"I Am the Walrus" is the thirteenth episode of the seventh season of American Dad!.
+The episode, first aired on Fox in the United States on March 27, 2011, mainly centers around Stan and his son Steve, who are both competing for the dominant role of the house.
 Steve is the first person to finish his meal, much to Stan's dismay.
 Stan becomes intimidated by his son, and he is afraid that he will lose his status of alpha male.
 Meanwhile, Hayley and Jeff are suffering marital relationship problems, so they seek marriage counseling.

 "I Am the Walrus" was directed by Tim Parsons, with Jennifer Graves serving as co-director for the episode, and was written by Keith Heisler.
 It featured guest appearances from Jeff Fischer, as well as several recurring actors and actresses for the series.
 Most critics gave the episode positive reviews, with much of the praise stemming from the main storyline, and it was viewed by over 4.9 million viewers, acquiring a 3.0 rating in the 18-49 demographic upon its initial airing, according to the Nielsen ratings.